PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 The slabs are typically set up with vacuum on one side only.
 For GPAW calculations with free boundary conditions perpendicular to the surface, the vacuum should be distributed on both sides.
-This can be done by centering the system in the unit cell.
+This can be done by centering the system in the unit cell using the :meth:`~ase.atoms.Atoms.center()` method of the atoms.

-.. autofunction:: ase.lattice.surface.center

 General crystal structures